| |

 Music performed by Hrsta, A Silver Mt.
 Zion, Le Fly Pan Am

-Filmmaker Chris Manning
+Filmmaker: Chris Manning

-Synopsis: The inherency of conflict, driven by the survival instinct, rendered against a post-apocalyptic wasteland-scape.
-Desolation and beauty enter direct struggle in this final work of Control Group performance company's series 3 Treatises on Interplanetary Weather Systems.
-(Denver, CO, USA) |
+The inherency of conflict, driven by the survival instinct, rendered against a post-apocalyptic wasteland-scape.
+Desolation and beauty enter direct struggle in this final work of Control Group performance company's series > Treatises on Interplanetary Weather Systems.</i>

-My 1st Big Break, 2008, 5 min, HD video camera with 360-degree panoramic SLR lens
+My 1st Big Break, 2008, USA, 5 min

 Directed by Kyle Ruddick